 As video technology develops, having control of our final wishes and the ability to personalise the memories we leave behind gets easier.
 A pre-paid funeral plan can also help manage our legacy, making sure you get the funeral you want and giving you the reassurance that your funeral director's costs included in the plan are covered.

-To find out more about guaranteeing that your final send-off is taken care of, click here, or call 0800 111 4514.
+To find out more about guaranteeing that your final send-off is taken care of, visit our funeral plans page, or call 0808 169 4534.